Fantomas42/buildout-versions-checker/README.rst

     -h, --help            show this help message and exit --pre                 Allow pre-release and development versions (by default only stable versions are found)
+    -s SPECIFIERS, --specifier SPECIFIERS
+                          Describe what versions of a package are acceptable.
+                          Example "package:>=1.0,!=1.3.4.*,< 2.0" (can be used
+                          multiple times)
     -i INCLUDES, --include INCLUDES
                           Include package when checking updates (can be used multiple times)